ExchangeUnion/docs/RaspiXUD.md

 # CTRL+S, CTRL+X. Then run
 xud@ubuntu:~$ source ~/.bashrc
 ```
-11. Connect an ext4-formatted USB stick to your Pi and set it up.
-It is very important to do this (given you do not want to loose money)!
+11. Connect the USB stick to your Pi and set it up.
+It is very important to do this for a mainnet setup (given you do not want to loose money)!
 ```bash
 # check the USB stick's path with
 xud@ubuntu:~$ ls -la /dev/ | grep sd